instead-hub/instead/doc/stead3_en.md

 > ()?
 The fact that lookup() looks up the object and if the object is not
 > found -- just did not return.
 And the record is _ () assumes that you just
 > you know that the item you get.
 In other words, _ () is unconditional
 > receipt of the object by name.
-This function does not in General does
+This function does not, in general, makes
-> poiskom.
+> the search.
 Only if the specified tag> will be searched from the available
 > objects.
 If you use _ () on a non-existent object or unavailable -- you will
 > get an error!